iboucher125/Lake_Color_Analysis/README.md

 # Lake Color Analysis
+## Summary
+This project was used to analyze the relationship between dominate wavelength and turbidity data from 3 lakes in the Canadian Rocky Mountians: Opabin, Peyto, and Zigadenus.

 ## Data Extraction
 Extracted Sentiel-2 SR band data (Red, Green, Blue, NIR, SWIR) of 3 lakes in the Canadian Rocky Monunatin using Climate Engine Research Application.